IBM/tape-archive-api/readme.md

 ## Considerations and limitations
 The Tape archive REST API is a prototype and has not been tested in production and in multi-user environments.
 The author does not assume any liability for damages or other trouble when deploying this API.
-Contact the author if you need help implementing it in your environment.
+Contact the author if you need help properly implementing teh API in your environment.

 Consider the following limitations:
 - The API allows to inquire the file state (migrated, pre-migrated or resident) for a single file or a path and file name pattern.
 It does not currently allow specifying a list of files to be inquired.
 - The API uses synchronous recall and migrate calls.
 These can take longer times causing HTTP timeouts.
 - Migrate and recall request are immediately executed, this can lead to many simultaneous tape operations in the backend.
+- All path and file name patterns must be fully qualified relative to the space managed file system.
+If the end user mounts the space managed file system via NFS then the NFS path name may not fully match the space managed file system name.
+This requires some translation of path names in the backend.
 - The API does not use any user authentication for incoming requests.
 - The API does not check if users requesting a migrate or recall are authorized to access the files to be processed.
+- The API itself does not prevent transparent recalls when migrated files are accessed in the space managed file systems.
+Additional processes that adjust file permissions must be implemented to prevent transparent recalls.
 - The API currently only support IBM Spectrum Archive EE.
 In can be adapted to for other space management components.

 These limitations can be addressed, contact the author if you need help with this.